HL7NZ/nhi/input/pagecontent/guidance.md

      4. Compare local with NHI and update as required using _Update core_, [Update name](/updateName.html) or [Update address.](/updateAddress.html)

-#### Scenario 4: Provider notices a discrepancy between local and NHI record, but does not have update access.
+#### Provider notices a discrepancy between local and NHI record, but does not have update access.

   * Steps involved:
      1. Find patient in local system.